ryanallen/dharma/docs/collection-1-words-of-the-buddha--kangyur/volume-1-discipline--vinayavastu/book-1-going-forth--pravrajyavastu/README.md

 ###### The Opening Occasion

-Then, if the novice has reached the age of twenty, the preceptor should give him his begging bowl and robes and request the presence of a monk officiant.
-The preceptor should also request the presence of the monk who will serve as privy advisor, and that of any other monk who will enter the ceremony site.
+Then, if the [novice](../../../../GLOSSARY.md#novice) has reached the age of twenty, the [preceptor](../../../../GLOSSARY.md#preceptor) should give him his begging [bowl](../../../../GLOSSARY.md#bowl) and robes and request the presence of a monk [officiant](../../../../GLOSSARY.md#officiant).
+The [preceptor](../../../../GLOSSARY.md#preceptor) should also request the presence of the monk who will serve as [privy advisor](../../../../GLOSSARY.md#privy-advisor), and that of any other monk who will enter the ceremony site.

-When the monks are seated and have a quorum, they should each individually investigate whether they have incurred any faults in the past half a month that need to be restrained, confessed, or excused.[^new]--The three categories of fault correspond to the three primary remedial measures of the Vinaya: restraint (saṃvara) for future prevention, confession (deśanā) for past transgressions, and formal acts of excusing for communal breaches.-- Recognizing those faults, they should make amends by resolving to restrain themselves, confessing them, or having them excused before taking their places.
+When the monks are seated and have a quorum, they should each individually investigate whether they have incurred any faults in the past half a month that need to be restrained, confessed, or excused.[^60] Recognizing those faults, they should make amends by resolving to restrain themselves, confessing them, or having them excused before taking their places.

-All of the saṃgha then take their places in concord or in an inner circle.[^new]--Tib. thun mong pa dang nang du chud pa.
-"Concord" (sāmagrī) is when the whole saṃgha acts as one; an "inner circle" (antarbhūmi) is when a subset of those present forms a quorum for the formal act, with the remainder implicitly consenting.-- In the Middle Country, a quorum of ten monks is needed.
-In outlying areas, if there are no other monks, then a Vinaya master and a quorum of five will suffice.
-The ordinand should first prostrate to the Teacher, then prostrate three times to each monk.
-Either of the two types of prostration—bowing prostrate with all four limbs and head, or a kneeling bow—is permissible.
+All of the saṃgha then take their places in concord or in an [inner circle](../../../../GLOSSARY.md#inner-circle).[^61] In the [Middle Country](../../../../GLOSSARY.md#middle-country), a quorum of ten monks is needed.
+In outlying areas, if there are no other monks, then a [Vinaya](../../../../GLOSSARY.md#vinaya) master and a quorum of five will suffice.
+The ordinand should first prostrate to the Teacher, then prostrate [three times](../../../../GLOSSARY.md#three-times) to each monk.
+Either of the two types of [prostration](../../../../GLOSSARY.md#prostration)—bowing prostrate with all four limbs and head, or a kneeling bow—is permissible.

-This is how the opening occasion is conducted.
+This is how [the opening occasion](#the-opening-occasion) is conducted.

 ###### Requesting the Preceptor

-Then, a request should be made to the preceptor.
+Then, a request should be made to the [preceptor](../../../../GLOSSARY.md#preceptor).
 The request is made in the following way.
-The ordinand should be made to prostrate to the preceptor and then squat before him, with his two heels pressed to a grass mat on bricks so as to relieve pressure on the nerves.
-Pressing his palms together, he should say, employing whichever address is appropriate—"Preceptor" if addressing the preceptor, "Instructor" if addressing the instructor, or "Reverend" if addressing a monk:
+The ordinand should be made to prostrate to the [preceptor](../../../../GLOSSARY.md#preceptor) and then squat before him, with his two heels pressed to a grass mat on bricks so as to relieve pressure on the nerves.
+Pressing his palms together, he should say, employing whichever address is appropriate—"[Preceptor](../../../../GLOSSARY.md#preceptor)" if addressing the [preceptor](../../../../GLOSSARY.md#preceptor), "[Instructor](../../../../GLOSSARY.md#instructor)" if addressing the [instructor](../../../../GLOSSARY.md#instructor), or "Reverend" if addressing a monk:

 "Reverend, heed me.
-I, [ordinand's name], ask you, reverend, to serve as preceptor.
-Reverend, please act as my preceptor.
+I, [ordinand's name], ask you, reverend, to serve as [preceptor](../../../../GLOSSARY.md#preceptor).
+Reverend, please [act](../../../../GLOSSARY.md#act) as my [preceptor](../../../../GLOSSARY.md#preceptor).
 Reverend, please grant me ordination."

-This is repeated a second and a third time, but the third time he says "preceptor" in place of "instructor" or "reverend."
-The preceptor then says:
+This is repeated a second and a third time, but the third time he says "[preceptor](../../../../GLOSSARY.md#preceptor)" in place of "[instructor](../../../../GLOSSARY.md#instructor)" or "reverend."
+The [preceptor](../../../../GLOSSARY.md#preceptor) then says:

 "This is the method."